7th June 2019

 I have always had a passion for working with children, having started at the age of 14.
 Back in South Africa, I used to help out at the family day care where my cousins went.

-I started working in the early education and care setting in 2005 as an assistant after school and have since moved through the positions of Room Leader, Educational Leader, 2IC and now Centre Manager.
+I started working in the early education and care setting in 2005 as an assistant after school and have since moved through the positions of Room Leader, Educational Leader, 2IC and now Centre Manager at Blackburn Village.
 The most rewarding part of being an early childhood professional is building and maintaining relationships with the children and their families and being able to see the children grow into confident kinder graduates.

 What have you learnt about children during your early childcare and education career and how would you sum up your approach/passion to helping them on their learning, emotional, social and life journey?